-MAA-CO-XX-XXX CONTRACT TITLE BWI Marshall Airport AIP No. 3-24-XXXX-XXX power failure.
-Tow lugs shall be a component of the lower wheel frame.
+MAA-CO-XX-XXX CONTRACT TITLE BWI Marshall Airport AIP No. 3-24-XXXX-XXX

 100-3.11 Interior Finishes

 The interior finish of the PBB shall be designed to be durable and easy to clean.
 The materials shall be time proven to withstand the environmental exposure of airport traffic.
 All interior finishes shall be Class A rated.